tbwrigh/twright.tech/content/posts/hello-world/index.md

 On a less nerdy note, I intend write about life.
 Some of my first blogposts will probably will cover some of my travels through, Europe, Asia, and Oceania.
 I will also probably have some other variety posts talking about my love of food, music, anime, and more.

 On a serious note, I have struggled for years with Mental Health issues, and while I do not intend on writing about this immediately, it is something I intend to address in the future.
 Until I write about this, if you are feeling depressed or suicidal there is hope and help, and the world is better with you in it.
-If you are in urgent need of help, please call 988, it is 24/7 and can help you.
+If you are in urgent need of help, please call 988, it is available 24/7 and can help you in crisis situations.

 ## My Friends' Blogs